 Second Charge Mortgage

-They're a secured loan, which means they use the borrower’s home as security and are popular if you are tied in to your current mortgage, and aim to repay the second charge via a remortgage when your main deal expires
+They're a secured loan, which means they use the borrower’s home as security and are popular for those tied into their current mortgage who aim to repay the second charge via a remortgage when the main deal expires.

 The most accurate way to find out the value that an extension brings to your property is to consult with a professional real estate agent.
 They can give you a valuation based on the exact details of the addition.
 Nonetheless, our house extension calculator can help you estimate the value that an extension will add to your home based on the size of the extension and the area you live in.

 Do All House Extensions Add the Same Value?

 No, there are many factors that will affect how much your extension adds to the value of your home.
 These include the type of extension and the location.
 Different areas have different property prices and different values per square foot and there can be a difference based on the exact location of a property.
 You'll also find that different additions, such as conservatories, bedrooms, or kitchen extensions, have different values.